 - Loch Ness Taxis & Tours has a fleet of vehicles including an 8 seater Traveliner.
 Available for airport transfers, bus & train bookings, and sightseeing tours around the Highlands.
 Contact Mark Williamson.
 Tel: 01463 239876 / 07876688453.

 If you are particularly interested in history, then ClansandCastles.com will take you on guided tours of castles with departures from Inverness including day trips such as Eilean Donan and Urquhart on Loch Ness, or Cawdor, Brodie and neighbouring castles to the east.

 Accommodation can be arranged if you would like a trip longer than a single day.
 Themed tours to follow in your clan footsteps available on request.
 Small groups in a car, minibus or a 50-seater coach can be catered for.
 Each of the Chatelaine's Guides live and work in the Highlands and are keen to share their local knowledge.
 Click here for full details on how to book your tour in advance.

 Local Boat Trips:

-- Dolphin Discovery Inverness have a new boat for 2015 which can take 94 people from Inverness Marina to see the Bottlenose Dolphins in the Inner Moray Firth.
+- Dolphin Spirit is a new boat which can take 70 people from Inverness Marina to see the Bottlenose Dolphins in the Inner Moray Firth.
 Choice of four 90-minute cruises a day.
 Mob: 07544 800620.

 - From Cromarty, 30 minutes drive north of Inverness, EcoVentures offer trips in a high speed RIB to see bottlenose dolphins, seals, whales, etc. in the Cromarty Firth.
 Maximum 12 passengers.
 Bookings can be made through The Dolphin Centre at the Harbour Workshop, Victoria Place, Cromarty (by the harbour).
 Telephone 01381 600323.